SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 If a switch is not utilized, a tracker can enter Deep Sleep mode by pressing and holding down the user-specified button (SW0).

 ### 🔋 Batteries
-Most boards support a 3.7V Li-ion or LiPo battery.
-Batteries are rated by their capacity (usually in mAh), and they also have a maximum safe charging rate—often expressed as “C.” Charging at 1C means you’re using a current equal to the battery’s capacity.
-For example, a 1000mAh battery charged at 1A (which is 1C) should reach full charge in about one hour.
-However, charging at this maximum rate can stress the battery.
+Batteries are rated by capacity (mAh) and have a maximum safe charging rate (C).
+Charging at lower rates (e.g., around 0.5C) is recommended to reduce battery stress and extend lifespan.

-For longer battery life, it’s recommended to charge at a lower rate—around 0.5C.\
-This means, for a 1000mAh battery, using a 500mA charge current.
-Although this slower rate will take roughly two hours to fully charge the battery, it helps reduce wear and extends its lifespan.

 | Board                      | Default charge rate | Minimum battery capacity | Recommended battery capacity |
 | -------------------------- | ------------------- | ------------------------ | ---------------------------- |